PlatformAwareProgramming/CloudClusters.jl/README.md

 > [!NOTE]
 > Currently, _CloudClusters.jl_ only supports [EC2](https://aws.amazon.com/ec2/).
 Those interested can ask us about progress with other providers.
->
-> Collaborators are welcome.
+> Contributors are welcome.

 ## Target users

-_CloudClusters.jl_ targets users of the Julia programming language who need on-demand access to cutting-edge computing resources offered by IaaS cloud providers to meet high-performance computing (HPC) requirements of applications of their interest.
+_CloudClusters.jl_ targets users of the Julia programming language who need on-demand access to cutting-edge computing resources offered by IaaS cloud providers to attend to high-performance computing (HPC) application requirements.

 ## Pre-requisites